Skip to main content

 Dr. Katy Ryan teaches several undergraduate courses, including the American literature survey, Poetry and Drama, Major Authors (Toni Morrison, Samuel Beckett), 20th-century American Literature, Modern Drama, Justice and Literature, Foundations in Literary Studies, and the Senior Thesis.
 She has developed experiential learning courses at the undergraduate and graduate level.
 She teaches graduate courses in performance, prison studies, and American literature.

 In 2004, she founded the Appalachian Prison Book Project (APBP), a nonprofit that mails free books to people imprisoned in six states, creates prison book clubs, and raises college tuition for incarcerated students.
-She is also the Founder of the WVU Higher Education in Prison Initiative.
+She is also the Founding Director of the WVU Higher Education in Prison Initiative.
 Her research focuses on the history and literature of imprisonment in the United States.

 Dr. Ryan is the recipient of the Sigma Tau Delta Outstanding Teaching Award; the Neil S. Bucklew Award for Social Justice; the WVU Foundation Outstanding Teaching Award; the Eberly College Outstanding Teaching Award; and the James and Arthur Gabriel Brothers Faculty Award for teaching and service.